BitsInGits/Auto-NatureVideoCreator/README.md

 This Project is designed, to retireve calming videos of the nature from pexels.com, then add some motivation-subtitles and upload this to TikTok (maybe more later).

-Uploader part comes from: https://github.com/wkaisertexas/tiktok-uploader
+TikTok uploader part comes from: https://github.com/wkaisertexas/tiktok-uploader

-#Setup
+# Setup

 Install requirements

+# More

+You need to have Google Chrome installed